The Ikea Monkey Three Years On: Here's What He's Up to Now

 We have absolutely no idea.
 The original owner never divulged that information and I don't even know if she knew.
 She bought him form an exotic pet trader and it's possible even he didn't know where he came from.

-He likes to throw things around—actually, his favorite toy at the moment is we tear up bits of sheeting and he'll put the sheet around his head and he literally looks as if he's flying like superman, jumping from one area to another.
+He likes to throw things around – actually, his favourite toy at the moment is we tear up bits of sheeting and he'll put the sheet around his head and he literally looks as if he's flying like superman, jumping from one area to another.
 It's hilarious watching him.

 Which word would best describe Darwin now?